qixils/minecraft-crowdcontrol/guides/sponge_7_one_click.md

 6. Select **Local**.
 7. Select **Click to install** and **Okay**.
 8. (Optional) You may now select **Open Folder** next to **Minecraft** on the **Game Paths** tab and copy any Sponge or Forge 1.12.2 mods you want to play with into the `Sponge7/mods` folder.
+If you're playing a modpack, you may also have to copy the modpack's `config` folder into the `Sponge7` folder.
 9. In the **Live** tab, select **Launch Server**.
 10. Launch your instance of Minecraft 1.12.2.
 If you added any mods to the server, your client will need to have the same mods installed.